nite-stocker/python-cli-editable-install/README.md

 Insert the below TOML tables into `pyproject.toml`.

-The `[build-system]` table tells tools like `pip` how to build your project, using setuptools.
+The `[build-system]` table tells tools like `pip` how to build your project, using the setuptools build system.
 The `[project]` table defines your package’s name, version, dependencies, and command-line entry point.

 ```toml
 [project]